slimandslam/schwab-client-js/docs/DeveloperReference.md

 const trdclient = new TradingApiClient();
 const acctData = await trdclient.accountsNumbers();
 const acctHash = acctData[0].hashValue;

+// Optional: preview your order before submitting.
+// You can see any fees (if any) associated with the trade
+// (such as the $6.95 Schwab charges for OTC stock trades).
+// If your trade is rejected for some reason, the
+// explanation will be returned. const previewObj = await trdclient.orderPreview(acctHash, tradeObj);
+// console.log(JSON.stringify(previewObj, null, 2));

 // Submit your order
 const orderId = await trdclient.placeOrderByAcct(acctHash, tradeObj);